Rolling tachyons for separated brane-antibrane systems: Brane-antibrane worldsheet action

 Setting aside the 'spectator' dimensions, one considers a pair of $\mathcal{N}=(1,1)$ superfields on the disk, one time-like ($\mathbb{X}_0$) and the other compactified on a circle ($\mathbb Y$), with $e.g.$ $\mathbb X_0 = X_0 + \tfrac{i}{\sqrt{2}}( \theta \psi_0 + \bar \theta \bar{\psi}_0) + \theta \bar \theta F_0$.
 The superspace coordinates are denoted as $\hat z=(z,\theta,\bar \theta)$.

 At the boundary of the disk, the Grassmann coordinates satisfy the boundary condition $\theta=\pm \bar \theta$.
 The algebra of the Chan-Patton factors for the brane-antibrane system is conveniently implemented by the canonical quantization of boundary fermions~\cite{Marcus:1986cm}, see below.
 These boundary fermions are the bottom components of {\it Fermi superfields} of the boundary $\mathcal{N}=1$ superspace.
-With a Lorentzian signature target space, one needs a complex superfield
+For the brane-antibrane system one needs a complex superfield

 with $\Gam^- = (\Gam^+)^*$.